-Stated Capital, Purchase of own Shares and Convertible Unsecured Loan Stock "CULS" Details of the ZDP shares and the Ordinary shares can be found in Notes 15 and 18 on pages 66 and 68.
-During the year the Company did not buy back any of its own shares.
-Details of the CULS can be found in Note 14 on page 66.
+Stated Capital, Purchase of own Shares and Convertible Unsecured Loan Stock "CULS"

+Details of the ZDP shares and the Ordinary shares can be found in Notes 15 and 18.
+During the year, the Company did not buy back any of its own shares.
+Details of the CULS can be found in Note 14.